About This List

 |The Big Book of Birds by Yuval Zommer

-A new book that’s a lovely introduction to birds.
+A lovely introduction to birds for kids.
 Provides general information about birds in a fun way and dives deeper in to a range of bird species throughout the world.
 I think there could be more here, but overall this is fun and engaging!
 The kids love all of Yuval Zommer’s “Big Book” books.

 |Crinkleroot’s Guide to Knowing the Birds by Jim Arnosky